MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

     A double login occurs due to the presumed use of a nonce, a cryptographic token used by apps to prevent replay attacks.
 By default, Defender for Cloud Apps assumes an app uses a nonce.
 If you are confident the app does not use a nonce, you can disable this by editing the app in Defender for Cloud Apps and the issue will be resolved.
 For steps to disable nonce, see [Slow login](#slow-login).

-    If the app uses a nonce and this feature cannot be disabled, the second login may be transparent to users, or they may be prompted to log in again.
+    If the app uses a nonce and this feature can't be disabled, the second login may be transparent to users, or they may be prompted to log in again.